plast-lab/doop/documentation.md

 The core API is contained in the doop.core Groovy package and contains the following classes.

 #### doop.core.AnalysisFactory
 A Factory for creating analyses.
-The class provides the following public method:
+The class provides the following public methods:

+    newAnalysis(String id, String name, Map<String, AnalysisOption> options, List<String> jars)

-    newAnalysis(String name, List<String> jars, Map<String, AnalysisOption> options)
+    newAnalysis(String id, String name, Map<String, AnalysisOption> options, InputResolutionContext ctx)

-which creates a new `doop.core.Analysis` object.
-The method checks and verifies that all provided information (name of the analysis, jar files and options) is correct, throwing an exception in case of error.
+which create a new `doop.core.Analysis` object.
+The methods check and verify that all provided information (id and name of the analysis, jar files and options) is correct, throwing an exception in case of error.
 The checks performed are based on the doop run script and are implemented using private or protected methods.

 This class is extended by `doop.CommandLineAnalysisFactory` to support creating `doop.core.Analysis` objects from the